 Based on information in the Handbook for Meteor Observers, edited by Jurgen Rendtel and Rainer Arlt, IMO, 2008 (referred to as ‘HMO’ in the Calendar), and “A Comprehensive List of Meteor Showers Obtained from 10 Years of Observations with the IMO Video Meteor Network” by Sirko Molau and Jurgen Rendtel (WGN 37:4, 2009, pp. 98–121; referred to as ‘VID’ in the Calendar), as amended by subsequent discussions and additional material extracted from reliable data analyses produced since.
 Particular thanks are due to Rainer Arlt, Esko Lyytinen, Jurgen Rendtel and Jeremie Vaubaillon for new information and comments in respect of events in 2014.
-Adapted to HTML by Alex Tudorică.
+Prepared by Alastair McBeath and adapted to HTML by Alex Tudorică.

 Welcome to the twenty-fourth International Meteor Organization (IMO) Meteor Shower Calendar, for 2014.
 Of the three strongest annual shower maxima, the Quadrantids enjoy the most favourable moonlight circumstances, the Geminids are partly favourable for northern-hemisphere watchers only, but the Perseid peak falls very near full Moon.
 By contrast, all three stronger southern hemisphere showers – α-Centaurids, η-Aquariids and δ-Aquariids – are well-placed for dark-sky observing near their best.
 Potential event of the year could be an unknown shower associated with Comet 209P/LINEAR, that might yield strong to even storm activity in late May.
 The Draconids in October could produce some fresh rates as well, albeit badly Moonaﬀected.
 Ideally of course, meteor observing should be performed throughout the year to check on all the established sources, and for any new ones.
 Such routine monitoring is possible now with automated video systems, but we appreciate not everyone is able to employ these, and that observing in other ways regularly is impractical for most people, so the Shower Calendar has been helping to highlight times when a particular eﬀort might be most usefully employed since 1991.